Auction Conveyancing Specialists

 10 min read

-Buying a property at auction differs from the standard conveyancing process and the potential risks and gains should be assessed equally; especially as you'll be contractually bound to buy the auction property after you win the bid.
-Read more - What are the risks of buying at auction?
+Buying a property at auction differs from the standard conveyancing process primarily because you'll be contractually bound to buy the auction property after you win the bid.
+The below article explains the conveyancing process at auction, however, if you're more interested in the risks, then read this article - What are the risks of buying at auction?

 What is the auction conveyancing process?

-They'll also instruct a auction property solicitors to prepare the auction legal pack.
+They'll also instruct auction property solicitors to prepare the auction legal pack.

 2. The buyer chooses the property they are interested to bid on